AutoJenny/blog_ssg/posts/kilt-evolution.md

       caption: "The birth of the modern kilt: An ironworker demonstrates the practicality of the féileadh beag around 1720."

   - heading: "Suppression of Highland Dress (1746–1782)"
-    # Note: Using a list within the text.
-Ensure HTML is correct.
     text: |
       <p>The post-Culloden <b>Dress Act</b> (1746) aimed to erase Highland culture by banning tartan and kilts.
 Penalties included six months’ imprisonment or exile—a law enforced by brutal <b>Redcoat patrols</b>.
 Yet Highlanders resisted covertly:</p>
       <ul>